pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 998-999 Weekend Reading Books

+Today I was finished the Grit book it's an amazing book, I learn a lot about the reasons for the people starts anything and never complete this things, and advance in my another book about Microservice.

 ##### Day 997 Facade, Factory Method and Singleton

 This day I was studied these design patterns.